-From 1 July 2020, the JRS scheme was modified, in order to allow employees to return to work on a part-time basis, but still to receive furlough payments.
-The scheme is highly flexible, and allows for even one or two hours work per week to be carried out, with the government continuing to pay furlough for the non-working hours, while the employer picks up the cost of the working hours, still subject to a limit of 80% of normal salary, capped at £2500 per month.
+From 1 July 2020, the JRS scheme has been modified.
+To allow employees to return to work on a part-time basis, but still to receive furlough payments.
+The scheme is highly flexible, allowing for even one or two hours work per week.
+With the government continuing to pay furlough for the non-working hours.
+While the employer picks up the cost of the working hours.
+Still subject to a limit of 80% of normal salary, capped at £2500 per month.

 From 1 August 2020, employers will begin to share the cost of furlough.
-During August, employers must pay the employer’s NIC and employee pension contributions, and in the months following that, the government will reduce payments to 70% during September and 60% during October, again with the employer picking up the balance.
+During August, employers must pay the employer’s NIC and employee pension contributions.
+In the months following, the government will reduce payments to 70% during September and 60% during October.
+Again with the employer picking up the balance.
 The scheme will end in October 2020.

-As the cost of furlough to employers begins to increase, and the end of the scheme comes into sight, employment lawyers are receiving a lot of questions about the scheme, and how it affects restructuring plans.
+The cost of furlough to employers begins to increase.
+As the end of the scheme comes into sight, employment lawyers are receiving a lot of questions about the scheme.
+Including how it affects restructuring plans.
 Here are the answers to some of the most common questions we receive

-I’ve heard that the rules of the flexible JRS of changed and that I can only claim furlough for employees who I intend to retain.
+I’ve heard that the rules of the flexible JRS of changed.
+Meaning that I can only claim furlough for employees who I intend to retain.
 Can I still claim where I know that employees will be made redundant?

-A number of media outlets have highlighted a paragraph in the latest guidance relating to the flexible JRC which appears to limit furlough to situations in which it is “used by the employer to continue the employment of employees”.
-The Telegraph reported that “employers may be forced to return cash as Sunak redefines furlough”
+A number of media outlets have highlighted a paragraph in the latest guidance relating to the flexible JRC.
+Which appears to limit furlough to situations when it is “used by the employer to continue the employment of employees”.
+The Telegraph reports that “employers may be forced to return cash as Sunak redefines furlough”

 Is there any truth in this?
 No, not in our view.
-The detailed rules of the scheme are largely unchanged and the government has not attempted to modify or withdraw very clear guidance previously issued that furlough may be used where it is known that the individual concerned will not be retained.
+The detailed rules of the scheme are largely unchanged and the government has not attempted to modify or withdraw very clear guidance previously issued.
+Where furlough may be used where it is known that the individual concerned will not be retained.